 This leads to significant interest from multinational corporations and foreign businesses, as trade deals with firms in countries with a high overall GDP have a lower risk factor and can be highly profitable.
 A high GDP also provides leverage in trading talks, which increases spending power.

 Financial watchdog groups also conclude that citizens living in countries with the highest GDP and per capita GDP enjoy a higher median wage for both private and public sector wages, lower income inequality, increased purchasing power, and access to better public services and welfare.

 The human capital and GDP values based on what a country earns can highly favor foreign businesses, too.
 Services produced from international business practices are highly beneficial to even the wealthiest countries and tax havens.

 The Richest Country in the World by GDP

-A rich country with a high overall GDP may misrepresent how well it is actually doing economically.
-According to a study by the IMF on the richest countries, China’s GDP for 2022 was $19.24 trillion.
+A rich country with a high overall GDP may misrepresent how well it is doing economically.
+According to a study by the International Monetary Fund on the richest countries, China’s GDP for 2022 was $19.24 trillion.
 However, due to the size of China’s population, this figure gives a GDP per capita output of just $13,626.